cndx/wicclua/wicc/WRC20.md

  +--------+--------+-----------------+---------------------------------------+-----------------------+
  length: 2+2+34+8 = 46 bytes
 ```
-Transfers `value` amount of tokens to `address `, and MUST fire the `Transfer` event.
+  Transfers `value` amount of tokens form `_G.mylib.GetCurTxAccount` to `address `.

-The function SHOULD `throw` if the `from` account balance does not have enough tokens to spend.
+  White place 0x00 + 0x00 is not definded in WRC20 , you can use it in your contracts.

-***Notice:All event triggers must be the result of the execution of the contract method and cannot be called externally.***
+***Notice:Should set config frist , before transfer send tokens.***

 ## Implementation